vedi/knowledge-base/src/documents/cocos2dx/cpp/grow/GrowSpend_GettingStarted.html.md

 	  ![alt text](/img/tutorial_img/cocos_grow/addNewApp.png "Add new app")

-	* Once you created your game, you'll be redirected to a quick start process to download any of the GROW bundles (You can also click "Downloads" on the top right corner of the screen).
-Click on **GrowSpend**.
+	* Once you created your game, you'll be redirected to download  **GrowSpend**.
 You'll see an instructions screen, you can continue with that or stay here for the extended version.

 2. Unzip the downloaded file and copy its contents into the cocos2d directory located at the root of your Cocos2d-x project.